Lagertonne/wireguard-on-namespaces/README.md

 # Wireguard on Namespaces

 ## Purpose
 I want some applications to see just a specific (VPN) Interface.
-Instead of some iptables-Vodoo i decided to use Network Namespaces.
+Instead of some iptables-Voodoo i decided to use Network Namespaces.

 ## Usage